Trusted WordPress tutorials, when you need them most.

 You can also create your own post types, known as custom post types.
 These are useful when creating content that has a different format than a standard post or page.

-For example, if you run a book review WordPress website, then you will probably want to create a book reviews post type.
+For example, if you run a book review WordPress website, then you will probably want to create a book review post type.
 This post type can even have different custom fields and a unique category structure.

 Custom post type coupons page example